walter-a-jablonowski/homepage/src/misc/context.md

 # Old projects

-Projects that I did before 2015 on different platforms (for information).
+All projects below are projects that I did before 2015 on different platforms.
 Currently I can't offer all of these languages/technologies cause it was long ago.
+IMPORTANT: Whenever the user asks for languages or technologies that I used in old projects tell him what experience I have but mention that I currently can't offer these cause it was too long ago.

 ## Projekte